|

 - Although shipping tests do not necessarily qualify as reliability

-tests per se, shipping tests or simulations should be a prerequisite
+tests per se, shipping tests or simulations should be a

-customer experiences.
+that the customer experiences.
 As such, it may be useful to incorporate

 shipping tests alongside the normal reliability testing.
-For example,
+For example, it

-it may be a good idea to put the units of a final design release
+may be a good idea to put the units of a final design release

 reliability test through a non-destructive shipping test prior to the